AMESocker/JavaScript-Password-Generator/README.md

 **TODO**
 6. WHEN all prompts are answered
-    HEN a password is generated that matches the selected criteria
+    THEN a password is generated that matches the selected criteria

 **TODO**
 7. WHEN the password is generated